nottolivc/netflix-clone/README.md

-## A Netflix clone built in React hooks with Firebase (open source)
+## A Netflix clone built in React hooks with Firebase

 A Netflix clone built using React Custom Hooks, Context API, Firebase & Styled Components.
 Firebases' firestore handles all the data and that data is retrieved using a custom hook; authentication is used on all pages, handled by Firebase.
 (Deployed: https://netflix-clone-sooty.vercel.app/)